-Archeologists are also guided by a concept of culture, but they study the material remains of human activity in order to infer the lifeways of past communities, and to describe and explain the sweep of cultural evolution.
+Archaeologists are also guided by a concept of culture, but they study the material remains of human activity in order to infer the life ways of past communities, and to describe and explain the sweep of cultural evolution.
 Some archeologists study only prehistoric societies while others study aspects of recent communities unrecorded, or badly recorded, in historic documents.
-Some archeologists simulate ancient technologies to better understand the remains they find, and some study their neighbor’s garbage cans to understand how sites are formed (and how the real facts of garbage differ from what people say they eat, drink, and use.)
+Some archaeologists simulate ancient technologies to better understand the remains they find, and some study their neighbor’s garbage cans to understand how sites are formed (and how the real facts of garbage differ from what people say they eat, drink, and use.)

 Physical anthropologists consider the biological aspects of the human species, investigating questions about primate behavior, human origins and biological evolution, and the current biological diversity of human populations around the world.
 But even focused on human biology, their research is never entirely divorced from the concept of culture and the ways in which culture has influenced human evolution and diversity.

 Fieldwork — research conducted outside the library and laboratory by firsthand observation — is one of the common characteristics of anthropological methodology.